Being a girl isn’t easy.

 If so, I am doing this all wrong, because we are lucky if my pajamas even match over here.
 Seriously, I rotate between two pairs of pajamas shorts and various t-shirts I steal from my boyfriend’s drawer.
 My favorites are the Jurassic Park and the Les Mis ones because they’re huge and comfortable and don’t have any lace on them anywhere.

 I’m envious of men daily for their low maintenance self-care routine.
 Men can shower and walk out of the door and look like themselves.
-If I just showered and walked out the door, ten minutes later, as my hair started drying, people would pick up their phones and start calling psych wards because one of their patients escaped and is on the loose in Old Town.
+If I just showered and walked out the door, my hair would be an unruly half-straight, half-curled disaster as it started drying, and I’d probably run into the nearest grocery for a beet to rub on my lips and cheeks for some color to make me look alive.

 It’s strange how other people can make us feel weird about ourselves.